Japan Train Stations: Tokyo Ikebukuro Station 池袋駅

 Seibu Group buses from Ikebukuro Station also go west to Toba in Mie Prefecture, Otsu in Shiga Prefecture and Kyoto (overnight), Osaka JR Station and Universal Studios Japan (USJ), Shirahama in Wakayama Prefecture and Katsuura Onsen in the Kii Peninsula.

 Regular bus also run to Hakone.

 Ikebukuro is a major commercial area in Tokyo.
 Both Seibu (Tel: 03 3981 0111) and Tobu (Tel: 03 3981 2211) operate huge department stores at their respective exits at the station, Seibu near the East Exit and Tobu at the West Exit.

 Both department stores have incredible basement food halls (depachika) and a wide range of restaurants to choose from.
-Seibu department store has an art and craft exhibition space on its 6th floor called Art Forum, and, not to be outdone, the Bijutsu Garo art gallery is on the Tobu department store's 6th floor.
+Seibu department store has an art and craft exhibition space on its 6th floor called Art Forum and, not to be outdone, the Tobu department store has the Bijutsu Garo art gallery on its 6th floor.

-Other nearby shopping centers include Bic Camera, Metropolitan Plaza, Mitsukoshi, the 60-storey Sunshine City (Tel: 03 3989 3331) and Parco.
+Other nearby shopping centers include Bic Camera, Metropolitan Plaza, Mitsukoshi, the 60-story Sunshine City, and Parco.